info441-au22/websharer-duy007/README.md

+# A3
+## Deploy URL
+## Added Information
+Allow user to input their name onto their post.
+The post preview will include the name of the poster as well.
+# A2
-# Deploy URL
+## Deploy URL
 https://stark-hollows-83775.herokuapp.com/
-# Added Information
+## Added Information
 Added the fetching of the og:sitename, and append it to the respond as a `<h2> `element.

 If og:sitename is not present, fetch meta[name="Author"] tag instead.
 Return none if both og:sitename and meta[name="Author"] is not present.

 working url: https://ischool.uw.edu

-# Creative Component
+## Creative Component
 Remove selector for nav.navbar since it did not add any styling to the webpage.

 `<h2>`: change font-size to 1.5 rem for aesthic purposes while keeping semantic meaning the same